'So Unfair': Shock, Anger Spread After NJ Man Is Killed By Driver In Apple Store Crash

 “Life is so unfair,” Ruotolo wrote, noting that Bradley had a wife, children and grandchildren.

-“It's getting real now,” Michelle Filippone of Clifton wrote on Tuesday morning, Nov.
-22. “A reporter from NBC Boston just emailed me and wants to get my story of memories and what a huge loss this is.”
+“It's getting real now,” Michelle Filippone of Clifton noted on Tuesday.
+“A reporter from NBC Boston just emailed me and wants to get my story of memories and what a huge loss this is.”

 “I'm still trying to process this because I don't want to believe it,” added Lina Ewe of East Rutherford.
 “My heart is shattered, Pops.
 Me and the boys love you SOOOOOOOOO sooooooo soooooooo much.
 Heartbroken, shocked, angry, in utter disbelief amongst other words, is all I can say.”